 (a) South University.
 The South University Character District lies along the southeastern edge of the University of Michigan Central Campus, which separates it from the other mixed use districts of downtown.
 This is an area characterized by a mix of building types and sizes, with retail uses at the street level and relatively narrow for which is.
 The intent for this district is to maintain a variety in scale, with design that reflects the small-scale widths and heights of buildings in the area at the streetwall and locates taller portions toward the intent or of the lot.
-The South University DC Character District lies just outside the DDA boundaries, adjacent to nearby residential edge and the contract of the tribution of the commercial and retail enterprises mixed with some residential uses, minimizing the impact on nearby residential streets.
+The South University DC Character District lies just outside the DDA boundaries, adjacent to nearby residential edge and the contract of the trib district is to maintain a variety of small-scale commercial and retail enterprises mixed with some residential uses, minimizing the impact on nearby residential streets.

 (b) State Street.
-The State Street Character District lies and the northwest corner of the University of Michigan central campus and defines the edge of the commercial core.
-This area is characterized by a mixture of entiretal uses with string commercials on the campus.
-The intent for this district is a preservation of the integrity of the historic district properties and the overall historic character of the university of the future of the University of the financial core of the integrity of the historic district.
+The State Street Character District lies and the northwest corner of the University of Mchigan central campus and defines the edge of the commercial core.
+This area is characterized by a mixture of entertailment and retail uses with string commercials on the campus.
+The intent for this district is a preservation of the integrity of the historic district properties and the overall historic character of the university of the characterized the preservation of the integrity of the historic district.